utmishr/ChatGPT_clone/README.md

 # ChatGPT_clone
-ChatGPT Clone is a chatbot application built using [mention the framework or technology you used] that allows users to interact with a conversational AI model similar to OpenAI's GPT-3.
-This README file provides an overview of the project, instructions on how to set it up, and guidelines for contributing.
+ChatGPT Clone is a chatbot application built using modern web technologies.
+It leverages React for the frontend, CSS for styling, Node.js for the backend, and the OpenAI API to power the conversational AI model with GPT-3.5 Turbo.
+This README file provides an overview of the project, instructions on how to set it up.

 ## Installation